biqqles/dataclassy/README.md

 > The term "field", as used in this section, refers to a class-level variable with a type annotation.
 For more information, see the documentation for [`fields()`](#fieldsdataclass-internalsfalse) below.

 ##### `init`
-If true (the default), generate a [`__new__`](https://docs.python.org/3/reference/datamodel.html#object.__new__) method that has as parameters all fields up its inheritance chain.
+If true (the default), generate an [`__init__`](https://docs.python.org/3/reference/datamodel.html#object.__init__) method that has as parameters all fields up its inheritance chain.
 These are ordered in definition order, with all fields with default values placed towards the end, following all fields without them.
 The method initialises the class by applying these parameters to the class as attributes.

 This ordering is an important distinction from dataclasses, where all fields are simply ordered in definition order, and is what allows dataclassy's data classes to be far more flexible in terms of inheritance.